robin-rpr/calos/doc/clearly-run.rst

      ENV FOO=bar
      ENV BAZ=qux
      [...]
-     $ ch-image build -t foo .
+     $ clearly image build -t foo .
-     $ ch-convert foo /var/tmp/foo.sqfs
+     $ clearly convert foo /var/tmp/foo.sqfs
-     $ ch-run --set-env /var/tmp/foo.sqfs -- ...
+     $ clearly run --set-env /var/tmp/foo.sqfs -- ...

    (Note the image path is interpreted correctly, not as the :code:`--set-env` argument.)

-   At present, there is no way to use files other than :code:`/ch/environment` within SquashFS images.
+   At present, there is no way to use files other than :code:`/clearly/environment` within SquashFS images.

 Environment variables are expanded for values that look like search paths,